-WEEKLY DISCUSSIONS The questions I will have in mind when I am reading your weekly discussions (5 points for Initial Post + 5 points for your Response Post = 10 points)
+WEEKLY DISCUSSIONS: The questions I will have in mind when I am reading your weekly discussions (25 points for Initial Post + 15 points for your Response Post = 40 points)

-- a) RESPONSIVENESS: Did the student answer the Discussion questions and respond to other students based on the Discussion Instructions or response prompt? - b) CONTENT KNOWLEDGE: Does the posting and response show that the student learned and integrated/applied the information presented?
-Is the student's demonstration of knowledge and skill attainment accurately conveyed? - c) QUALITY OF WRITING: Does the student demonstrate graduate-level writing and is the writing in accordance with APA formatting and guidelines (i.e., citations, references). - d) CONTRIBUTION TO THE DISCUSSION: Does the student's participation forward the discussion and make a difference in the discussion?
+- a) RESPONSIVENESS: Did the student answer each part of the Discussion question and respond to other students based on the Discussion Instructions or response prompt? - b) CONTENT KNOWLEDGE: Does the posting and response demonstrate that the student has learned and is able to integrate/apply the information presented?
+Is the student's demonstration of knowledge and skill attainment accurately conveyed and supported by at least 3 academic resources? - c) QUALITY OF WRITING: Is the student's writing in accordance with APA formatting and guidelines (i.e., citations, references. etc.). - d) CONTRIBUTION TO THE DISCUSSION: Does the student's participation forward the scholarly discussion of the topic.

-Weekly Quizzes (13 x 20 points per quiz)
+Quizzes (6 x 40 points each)